weeeBox/mobile-system-design/exercises/file-downloader-library.md

 The task is defined as "Design a File Downloader Library."
 The definition is purposely vague and requires clarification.
 This guide aims to help you navigate this type of system design question, tailored for both iOS and Android platforms, using modern APIs.

-## Gathering Requirements (5 minutes)
+## Gathering Requirements

 Clarifying requirements is crucial.
-Don't jump into the solution before understanding the problem deeply.
+Avoid proceeding to the solution before establishing a deep understanding of the problem.
 Here are some example questions and considerations for iOS and Android:

 > **Candidate**: "Are we designing a part of an application or a general-purpose library?"
 > **Interviewer**: "A general-purpose library."